fabvalaaah/SerialMQTTGatewayJS/README.md

 # SerialMQTTGatewayJS
 NodeJS serial to MQTT, MQTT to serial bidirectional gateway.

-This is a NodeJS NetBeans project, tested with NodeJS v8.9.4 and Mosquitto (an MQTT protocol implementation from the Eclipse Foundation) on Ubuntu Linux 16.04.3 LTS x64.
+This is a NodeJS NetBeans project, tested with NodeJS v8.10.0 and Mosquitto (a MQTT protocol implementation from the Eclipse Foundation) on Ubuntu Linux 16.04.3 LTS x64.